truffls/compatible-layout-anchors-ios/README.md

 ![Platform Compatibility](https://img.shields.io/badge/platform-ios-lightgrey.svg "Platform iOS")
 ![Pod version](https://img.shields.io/badge/pod-v1.6-blue.svg "Pod version 1.6")

-An easy way to support iOS 11 safe area anchors old top/bottom layout guides.
+An easy way to support iOS 11 safe area anchors and iOS <=10 top/bottom layout guides at the same time.
 CompatibleLayoutAnchors takes away the boiler plate code to check which layout anchors to use.

 ### Problem

-If you're using iOS 11 safe area layout guide and NIBs for your interfaces the fallback constraints for iOS 10 and older falls back to the super views anchors instead of the top/bottom layout guides.
+If you're using iOS 11's safe area and NIBs for your interfaces the fallback constraints for iOS <=10 falls back to the superview's anchors instead of top/bottom layout guides.

-You setup your nib and it looks OK in Interface builder.
+In a usual workflow you would setup your nib and looking OK in Interface Builder.

 ![alt text](https://github.com/truffls/compatible-layout-anchors-ios/raw/master/readme-images/setup-nib.png "Setup NIB")

-But in iOS versions lower that 11 it looks broken.
+But in iOS <=10 it looks broken.

 ![alt text](https://github.com/truffls/compatible-layout-anchors-ios/raw/master/readme-images/before.gif "Broken layout constraints")